Fuuulkrum7/SpendYourMoney/README.md

 In this tab you can find plot, that shows security course using candles, type of which can be chosen in list of different time candles - 1 minute, 5 minute, 1 hour e.t.c.
 Near this list you can find two checkboxes - RSI and Bollinger.
 Using them you can get rsi plot and draw (automatically) bollinger lines.
+For whole history of the security rate, RSI and Bollinger cannot be plotted.

 In the left upper corner you can find result of prediction, made by neural network.
 If result is colored red - chance of mistake is really high.
 In case of cyan color chance is a bit lower.